MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sap-hana/overview.md

 * [Enable encryption for SAP HANA](sap-hana-encryption.md)

-The following articles contain more information that you may find useful when connecting to an SAP HANA debase.
+The following articles contain more information that you might find useful when connecting to an SAP HANA debase.

 * [Manage your data source - SAP HANA](/power-bi/connect-data/service-gateway-enterprise-manage-sap)
 * [Use Kerberos for single sign-on (SSO) to SAP HANA](/power-bi/connect-data/service-gateway-sso-kerberos-sap-hana)